OpenLiberty/project-templates/README.md

 ![](https://github.com/OpenLiberty/open-liberty/blob/master/logos/logo_horizontal_light_navy.png)

-This repository contains starter templates for Open Liberty.
+This repository contains starter project templates that you can use to build cloud-native Java applications with Open Liberty using Jakarta EE and MicroProfile API.

 ## Templates
  - gradle
-    - This template contains the core files needed for Open Liberty and Gradle to run.
+    - This project template contains the core set of files to build applications with Open Liberty using Gradle as the build tool.
  - maven
-    - This template contains the core files needed for Open Liberty and Maven to run.
+    - This project template contains the core set of files to build applications with Open Liberty using Apache Maven as the build tool.
   - simple-rest-app
-    - This template contains both Gradle and Maven core files to run a simple greeting REST endpoint.
+    - This project template contains the core set of files to build applications with Open Liberty using Gradle or Maven with a simple REST endpoint included.